dinruz/js-exercises-functions-arrays/README.md

 **Rules**

-Your goal is to complete the following three functions.
-Remember to use array methods instead of traditional `for` loops.
+Use array methods instead of traditional `for` loops.

 **Write functions:**